South Carolina Code 44-1-140

 - If the student organization/club or any member becomes aware of any person falling ill from food that has been prepared, served or sold, they must immediately make the Faculty/Staff Advisor at the event aware of the illness, and contact Public Safety.

-- The Director of Student Activities and the College’s Risk Management Officer should also be contacted.
+- The Director of Student Life and the College’s Risk Management Officer should also be contacted.

 FOOD NOT COVERED UNDER THIS PROCEDURE

-- The preparation and sale by student organizations/clubs of food not covered under this procedure is expressly prohibited unless approved by the Director of Student Activities.
+- The preparation and sale by student organizations/clubs of food not covered under this procedure is expressly prohibited unless approved by the Director of Student Life.